Hq9afk/Xiangqi/README.md

-# Chinese Chess Game with Minimax AI
+# Chinese Chess Game with Minimax Algorithm

 This project implements a classic Chinese Chess (Xiangqi) game using Python and Pygame, allowing players to challenge a computer opponent powered by the Minimax algorithm.